nautes-labs/website/src/en/guide/user-guide/clean-environment.md

 git clone https://github.com/nautes-labs/cli.git
 ```

-Replace the variables in the runtime environment property template located at the relative path `examples/demo-deployment.yaml`, including `$suffix`, `$deployment-runtime-cluster`.
+Replace the variables in the deployment runtime template located at the relative path `examples/demo-deployment.yaml`, including `$suffix`, `$deployment-runtime-cluster`.

-Replace the variables in the runtime environment property template located at the relative path `examples/demo-product.yaml`, including `$suffix`.
+Replace the variables in the product template located at the relative path `examples/demo-product.yaml`, including `$suffix`.

-> For comments and examples of the runtime environment property template, refer to [Prepare Runtime Environment](deploy-an-application.md#prepare-runtime-environment).
+> For comments and examples of th template, refer to [Initialize a Product](deploy-an-application.md#initialize-a-product).

-Download the [command-line tool](https://github.com/nautes-labs/cli/releases/tag/v0.2.0)  and run the following command to clean up the product's runtime environment.
+Download the [command-line tool](https://github.com/nautes-labs/cli/releases/tag/v0.2.0)  and run the following command to clean up the product and runtime.

 ```Shell
 # examples/demo-product.yaml and examples/demo-deployment.yaml refers to the relative path of the template file in the command-line repository.